 Supervision and Organization

 Or at least very little.
-The four co-owners of the camp who initially bought the property and established the company had all met while working as life guards, and water safety was about the only thing they understood.
-Every single employee was required to know how to swim and to take a basic live-saving class. the staff usually included about 20 fully-trained and registered lifeguards.
+The four co-owners of the camp had all met while working as life guards, and water safety was about the only thing they understood.
+Every single employee was required to know how to swim and to take a basic live-saving class.
+The staff of 60 included at least 20 fully-trained and registered lifeguards.
 Every camper was required to take a swim-test on the day they arrived.
 Any who failed or reported being unable to swim were given lessons.
 In fact one of the enduring legacies of the facility was it's dedication to ensuring every single camper could tread water.

 Unfortunately, that same dedication did not extend to most other activities.
 Since archery was a popular sport in Arindell, they usually had a professional archery instructor to run the range and give lessons.
 Otherwise most activities were run by junior councilors (paying attendees in their late teens) and only marginally supervised by councilors.
 For a camp that catered to many hundreds of kids, they had just 60 paid employees.